dwp/govuk-casa/docs/migration-guides/MIGRATION_7.x-8.x.md

 ### "Check your answers" removed

 CASA comes with a built-in solution for the "check your answers" solution.
-However, this functionality is limited and unloved, so we've removed it from the core framework and into a plugin.
+However, this functionality is limited and unloved, so we've removed it from the core framework and started moving it into a plugin.

-TODO: Build the plugin!
+The first variant of this plugin is currently held in the `examples/barebones/plugins/check-your-answers/` directory, but will be refined and extracted into a separate npm package in due course.

 ### Request metadata changes

-The follwoing have moved:
+The following have moved:

 | Old location | New location | Notes |
 |--------------|--------------|-------|